devsecops/bootcamp/Week-4/labs/LAB-3.md

 2. Click on `Search & Reporting` and search for your instance's Rails Goat logs, these should be under the `main` index.
 E.g., `index=main host=<Private DNS> source="/home/ec2-user/railsgoat/log/mysql.log"`.
 Select `All time` from the time range picker and click `Search`.

-3. Search for evens containing `filename`.
+3. Search for events containing `filename`.
 Do you see any events?
 If not, go back to Week 3 Lab 3 and do Exercise 2.

 4. Pipe the current search results to `rex` to extract the injected command into a new field named `cmd`.
 Do NOT use the field extractor UI (`+ Extract New Fields`) for this exercise.